aharden/ansible-vagrant/README.md

 After the Ansible management VM has been created, you can run `vagrant provision` to adjust the running configuration when required.
 It's recommended to run `vagrant provision` every time the VM is resumed after creation.
 (See below.)

-## Adjust

-If your Vagrant machine is suspended, its time can become out of sync, and AWS modules may fail to connect after it is resumed.
-Run:

-`sudo ntpdate time.nist.gov`

-to synchronize the Vagrant machine's clock after it resumes.

-This command is included in a `vagrant provision` run.

 ## Acknowledgement

 Thanks to [DV Dasari](https://github.com/dv2) for inspiring this toolset.